Stewartarmbrecht/my-solution/README.md

 code .
 ```
 3. **Open In Container** - Open the workspace in a development container.
-NOTE:  The docker-compose.yml is set to forward port 19001 to your container.
+NOTE:  The devcontainer.json file is set to forward port 19001 to your container.
 This port is used by Expo to connect your dev build on a physical device to the metro server hosted in your container.

 You can change this if you like.
 Just make sure to find all other references to 19001 in the solution files and update them as well.